armin-reichert/pacman-javafx/README.md

 ## How to run the released version

-### With Java runtime 18+ installed on your computer (Windows, Linux, Mac-OS):
+### With Java runtime 18+ installed on your computer (Windows, Linux (untested), Mac-OS (untested)):
 - Download the executable jar file `pacman-ui-fx-1.0-shaded.jar` from the [release folder](https://github.com/armin-reichert/pacman-javafx/releases).
 Start the application by double-clicking this file in the file explorer.
+If this does not work on your OS, please open an issue with the stack trace / error message you get.
+Any help to get this working is appreciated.

 ### Without locally installed Java runtime (Windows):
 - Download the zip file `pacman-javafx-tentackle-1.0-jlink.zip` from the release folder.
 Extract it somewhere and execute file `run.cmd` in folder `bin`.